devlooped/dotnet-file/readme.md

     dotnet file add [url]           // downloads a file to the current directory and adds its URL+ETag in dotnet-config dotnet file add [url] [file]    // downloads the url to the (relative) file local path specifed and adds
                                     // its URL+ETag in dotnet-config
-    dotnet file update [file]       // updates a specific file, based on its dotnet-config configuration dotnet file update [url]        // updates a specific file by its url, based on its dotnet-config configuration dotnet file update              // updates all recorded files, according to the dotnet-config configuration
+    dotnet file add [url] .         // downloads the url to the current directory and stores URL+ETag in dotnet-config dotnet file add [url] docs/     // downloads the url to the specified directory and stores URL+ETag in dotnet-config dotnet file update [file]       // updates a specific file, based on its dotnet-config configuration dotnet file update [url]        // updates a specific file by its url, based on its dotnet-config configuration dotnet file update              // updates all recorded files, according to the dotnet-config configuration